dhruvilgajaria/Telecom-Customer-Churn-Prediction/README.md

 pandas, numpy, sklearn, keras, matplotlib, tensorflow, seaborn

 ## Usage
-You can run the code in churn.ipnyb to train the ANN model and generate predictions on the dataset.
+You can run the code in 'churn_prediction.ipnyb' to train the ANN model and generate predictions on the dataset.
 You can also modify the code to experiment with different hyperparameters and model architectures.

 ## Conclusion
 Overall, this project demonstrates the use of an artificial neural network to predict customer churn in a telecom company's customer base.
 The code and documentation in this repo can be used as a starting point for similar churn prediction projects.